 - What are your favorite groups (online or offline) to chat with peers and give and receive advice?

-- Is it part of your job to search for new products or vendors for the company?
+- How do you search for new products or vendors for your job?

-- How do you search for new products or vendors?
+- Is it your responsibility to search for new products or vendors?